influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/config-options.md

 #### `--etcd-dial-timeout=`

 Total time to wait before timing out while connecting to etcd endpoints.
-0 means no timeout. (default: -1s)
+0 means no timeout.
+The default is 1s.

 Environment variable: `$ETCD_DIAL_TIMEOUT`

 #### `--etcd-request-timeout=`

-Total time to wait before timing out the etcd view or update.
-0 means no timeout. (default: -1s)
+Total time to wait before timing out an etcd view or update request.
+0 means no timeout.
+The default is 1s.

 Environment variable: `$ETCD_REQUEST_TIMEOUT`